 The blue curve in Figure 2 defines the temperature error.
 The area used is from -40°C to +125°C. You can see that the maximum negative and positive error is -3.6°C and +4.3°C, respectively.
 For ease of calculation let’s normalize this temperature error range to ±3.9°C of the NTC.
 Due to the NTC’s nonlinearity over temperature, the compensation should occur in the temperature range specified for the system.

-Again, there are two basic ways to linearize thermistors in software: polynomial fitting and a lookup table.
-These methods will get the NTC or TMP235A2 measurements closer to the ideal measurement and actual temperature.
+There are two basic ways to linearize thermistors in software: polynomial fitting and a lookup table.
+These methods will get the NTC, PTC and or TMP235A2 measurements closer to the ideal measurement and actual temperature.
 In the simulation tool, polynomial fitting will reduce the linearization error.
 Using a higher polynomial fitting order increases the NTC’s accuracy, but also increases the time it takes for the processor to calculate the temperature.
 This extra calculation time results in additional power consumption, which also affects system efficiency.
 The lookup tables require processor memory.

-Calibration errors are not considered in the simulation, but will affect both sensing types similarly.
+Calibration errors are not considered in the simulation, but will affect both the sensors similarly.

 This article defined the NTC accuracy error as ±3.9°C and the TMP235A2 error as ±2°C, and how these errors translate into a derating of the total apparent power of the power stage and understanding the effect the temperature sensor error has on the power stage system performance.